lbeder/slowkey/README.md

           Iteration time sampling moving window size [default: 10] --sanity
-          Perform an optional sanity check by computing the algorithm twice and verifying the results -h, --help
+          Perform an optional sanity check by computing the algorithm twice and verifying the results --secret <SECRET>
+          Optional path to a secret file containing password and salt -h, --help
           Print help
 ```